zetachang/react.rb/README.md

 React.rb components are ruby classes that inherit from `React::Component::Base` or include `React::Component`.

-`React::Component` provides a complete DSL to generate html, and event handlers, and has full set of class macros to define states, parameters, and lifecycle callbacks.
+`React::Component` provides a complete DSL to generate html and event handlers, and has full set of class macros to define states, parameters, and lifecycle callbacks.

 Each react component class has a render method that generates the markup for that component.

-Each react component class defines a new **tag** in the DSL that works just like built-in html tags, so react components can render other react components.
+Each react component class defines a new tag-method in the DSL that works just like built-in html tags, so react components can render other react components.

 As events occur, components update their state, which causes them to rerender, and perhaps pass new parameters to lower level components, thus causing them to rerender.